Summer 2016 dates:

 Young Scientists' Camp at California State University, Long Beach started in 2000.
 Since then, more than 2,700 campers have spent time with us learning science and learning to think like a scientist.
 Our teaching staff includes area teachers and CSULB future teachers who work together to provide your kids with a great, hands-on science enrichment experience.
 We know that science and science related fields open doors for the future.
 Come join us this summer and explore science with us!

 Young Scientists' Camp is a two week program for 2nd-8th grade students.
+This year we are pleased to offer a phyiscal science program for girls entering 9th - 12th grades.
+This program hopes to encourage girls to pursue the physical sciences in high school and beyond.
 The budding scientists engage in hands-on science investigations, meet California State University Long Beach scientists, and take field trips on and off campus while working in the college's science laboratories.

 Our friendly and knowledgeable staff will create a safe and enjoyable learning environment for your child.
 We make science fun!
 Young Scientists' Camp is a memorable experience that your child will never forget.